 Comets consist of a central nucleus made of dirt and various ices.
 The nucleus of a comet is only a few miles across.
 Due to their elliptical orbits, comets spend most of their time in the outer solar system where their ice remains frozen.
 But when they pass into the inner solar system, they are heated by the sun.
 This causes the outer layers of ice to vaporize, forming a cloud around the nucleus which we call a coma.
 In many cases, solar wind and radiation pressure press on the expelled material, forming a tail (or multiple tails) that can extend millions of miles into space.
 Since a comet loses material every time it passes into the inner solar system, comets cannot last millions of years.

 The invention of the telescope in 1608 drastically improved our knowledge of the solar system.
-Using his self-made telescope, in Galileo Galilee discovered that Jupiter has four moons which orbit it, just as Earth’s moon orbits the Earth.
+Using his self-made telescope, Galileo Galilei discovered that Jupiter has four moons which orbit it, just as Earth’s moon orbits the Earth.
 Most people had not even considered the possibility that other planets could have moons.
 We now know that all the outer planets have moons, and that there are over 200 moons in our solar system.
 A few decades later, astronomers discovered that Saturn had rings.
 We take that for granted in our modern age, but no one at the time had thought of such a thing.

 The Age of the Observatory